-The use of chelating substances that chemically bond with toxins, get carried and then excreted either in the urine or feces.
+The use of chelating substances that chemically bond with toxins, get carried, and then excreted either through urine or .

 What is chelation therapy?

-A therapy that uses ligating substances to chemically bond with toxic heavy metals, then get carried to the digestive system and excreted either in the urine or feces.
+A therapy that uses ligating substances to chemically bond with toxic heavy metals, then get carried to the digestive system to finally be excreted either through urine or feces.
 An artificial amino acid is injected to work at molecular levels and effectively removes free radicals, long linked to cancer development.